Rabies

 Post exposure prophylaxis

-After a potential exposure, the risk for rabies and the need for post exposure prophylaxis should be evaluated by a doctor.
-This should be based on:
+The traveller should be advised that after each potential exposure, the risk for rabies and the need for post exposure prophylaxis should be evaluated by a doctor.

 Additional information